Pulling together a powerful group of executives who are keen to learn

 - Entry-level assessment *

-Participants who fail to meet the rigorous academic and behavioral requirements of the EMBA program may be dismissed at any point during the program.
+Participants who fail to meet the rigorous academic requirements and the professional integrity of the EMBA program may be dismissed at any point during the program.
 Students who are dismissed during the Mastery Stage of the EMBA are not reimbursed any portion of their tuition fees.

 In order to maintain the highly international outlook of the IMD Executive MBA program, we look for candidates with: